 Unopened syrup will keep in the pantry for up to one year; opened, it will keep in the refrigerator for up to one year.
 For longer storage, stick your syrup in the freezer.

 Spinach salad with glazed beets and blue cheese

 My husband Ted will eat almost anything with maple syrup, but combine that with beets (another of his favorite foods) and there's no stopping him.
 Three other tasters agreed!
-The nice folks at Foodzie sent me a sample of Honey Ridge Farms balsamic honey vinegar, which was delicious in this dish; you can substitute a good balsamic condiment.
 I used Melissa's ready-to-eat peeled and steamed baby beets, which the small market in my town now sells (I thank the beet gods for this!).
 Trader Joe's sells them, too, and if you can find them, you'll save time and red-stained fingers.
 Serves 2-3; can be doubled.

 1 Tbsp olive oil